Poul3R/computer-parts/README.md

 - Size of display - Integer or Float
 - Operating system (Windows, macOS or Other) - String
 -  Warranty - Integer

+---
+#!!!
+IMPORTANT !!!
+To scrap data, you will need to send lots of request to stores servers.
+It is good idea to use VPN to protect your IP against blacklist of those servers.